Our Services for Flat Conversion

 With a wealth of experience and a breadth of knowledge behind them, our London-based, flat conversion architects can guide you through the red tape and help you to maximise your return on investment by making the most of the space you have.

 By developing your technical drawings based on minimum space requirements in building regulations and liaising with London borough councils on your behalf, Extension Architecture will ensure that you only ever rent out fully compliant rental units.
-Take a look at our case studies below or get in touch with us for more information.

 Frequently Asked Questions about Flat Conversion